bennettfeely/antiweather/readme.md

 Search is now provided through the [Google Places API](https://developers.google.com/places/web-service/intro).
 I could not figure out how to raise the rate limits on Algolia despite entering my billing information and reading through the docs several times.
 Google is cheaper, and provides much the same functionality.

-Reverse geocoding is accomplished using [Nominatim](https://nominatim.openstreetmap.org/) with [OpenStreetMap](https://www.openstreetmap.org/) data.
+~~Reverse geocoding is accomplished using [Nominatim](https://nominatim.openstreetmap.org/) with [OpenStreetMap](https://www.openstreetmap.org/) data.~~

+Reverse geocoding is now provided by Google as well.

 World maps are drawn using [d3](https://d3js.org).